 All my Panny prayers answered with the GH4 upgrade

-There has been a huge buzz going on for a while as to what upgrades the GH4 would get when the GH5 was announced and it seems that most of my wants, as well as many other people’s, were met as a whole.
+There has been a huge buzz going on for a while as to what upgrades the GH4 would get when the Lumix DMC-GH5 was announced.
+It seems that most of my wants, as well as many other people's, were met as a whole.

 If Panasonic can improve stills image quality and low light performance in the GH5, this camera will surpass the popularity of the GH4 in a flash.
-People who already own the GH4, like myself, will be keen to add the GH5 to their video camera arsenal whilst keeping the trustworthy and superb GH4 as a second/backup/B camera.
+People who already own the GH4, like myself, will be keen to add the GH5 to their video camera arsenal.
+All whilst keeping the trustworthy and superb GH4 as a second/backup/B camera of course.

 GH5 best bits

-I am personally very excited with this upgrade as the ability to shoot 4K video at 60fps for slow motion, coupled with 4K, 10bit 4:2:2 internal recording for smooth grading is huge and up to now, reserved for much pricier, and heavier cameras.
+I am personally very excited with this upgrade as the ability to shoot 4K video at 60fps.
+This is great for slow motion, coupled with 4K, 10bit 4:2:2 internal recording for smooth grading.
+That's huge and up to now, reserved for much pricier, and heavier cameras.

 The high resolution, high speed photo bursts are also high on my list of "fun" features and, as long as the image quality is up to par, many people will be excited by this.

-In-body stabilisation if it happens will also be a huge addition and judging by the similar cameras being released right now, I hope Panasonic run with this.
-I think that perhaps Panasonic went to Photokina to announce a “work in progress” whilst checking out the competition.
+In-body stabilisation if it happens will also be a huge addition.
+Judging by the similar cameras being released right now, I hope Panasonic run with this.
+I think that perhaps Panasonic went to Photokina to announce a "work in progress" whilst checking out the competition.

 By then giving a release date of mid 2017, this gives them time to add all the appropriate goodies to capture and dominate once more, the M43 (micro four thirds) market place.